SurajSSingh/Site/content/blog/better_sieve/part-1.md

 ### Attempt 2

 My second attempt uses the framework of the previous attempt and tries to improve it in certain ways.
-I will only go over the changes to the code, all others should be the same as the previous attempt.
+I will only go over the changes to the code, all other code snippets should be the same as the previous attempt.
 See the full attempt towards the end of this section for the full code.

 #### Update Setup